 The best place to start is their weekly review, which aims to deliver a “bite-size chunk of FOAM” from contributors across the digital world.
+These Free Open Access Medical resources enable clinicians and medical students to improve their knowledge and understanding in a fun, motivating way with sophisticated, cutting-edge learning resources.
 Note that the focus is very much on EM and critical care, and be prepared for charming Australian slang such as “The Most Fair Dinkum Ripper Beauts of the Week.”

 The EMcrit Project: The Avengers of FOAM

 If LITFL is the Justice League of FOAM, The EMcrit Project is The Avengers.
 EMcrit is led by the omnitalented Dr. Scott Weingart, a New York intensivist whose goal is “to bring ICU level care to the ED, so our patients can receive optimum treatment the moment they roll through the door.”
 Dr. Weingart is chief of the Division of Emergency Critical Care at Stony Brook Hospital, a clinical associate professor of emergency medicine at Stony Brook Medicine, and an adjunct associate professor at the Icahn School of Medicine at Mount Sinai.
 He completed a residency in emergency medicine and fellowships in trauma, surgical critical care, and ECMO.